Who are the candidates to become Caribbean football’s next boss? With the election only a couple of weeks away, I take a closer look…

 David John-Williams – Trinidad & Tobago FA (TTFA) President and owner of W Connection

 Background?
-John-Williams was appointed as TTFA President in November last year, albeit in controversial circumstances.
+John-Williams was appointed as TTFA President in November last year, albeit in reported controversial circumstances.
 He’s the owner of W Connection – founded in 1999 – which is one of the biggest clubs in Trinidad & Tobago and indeed the Caribbean.
 The Savonetta Boys are regular qualifiers for the CONCACAF Champions League which they’ll be competing in once again for the 2016/17 campaign.
 John-Williams has long been a Caribbean Pro League advocate and believes such a league could have a major influence on the evolution of Caribbean football.

 Hillaren Frederick – US Virgin Islands FA (USVI) President